prafulrpatel389/F7204_HEADS-UP/README.md

 	This should open LIVE Environment of CDC HEADS UP Application.

+## Installation Instructions

-Installation Instructions: No ADDITIONAL INSTALLATION NEEDED
+	No ADDITIONAL INSTALLATION NEEDED

 	Application is still in Development phase.
 It has not been compiled as stand alone application.
 Refer to Build 			 Instructions for Testing and Demo of the current state of application.

+## Run Instructions

-Run Instructions: Application RUNS within Android Studio.
+	Application RUNS within Android Studio.

 	Application is still in Development phase.
 It has not been compiled as stand alone application.
 Refer to Build Instructions for Testing and Demo of the current state of application.

-Troubleshooting: If application does not compile/build:
+## Troubleshooting (If application does not compile/build)

 	Check SDK Version with build.gradle (Project: HEADS_ UP) Check Gradle Version with Gradle Classpath (Module: app)